 Do I Have a Food Poisoning Lawsuit?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
-If you or a loved one has been injured by food poisoning, you should contact our lawyers immediately.
-You may be entitled to compensation by filing a food poisoning Lawsuit.
+If you or a loved one was sickened in an outbreak of food poisoning linked to a recalled product, you should contact our lawyers immediately.
+You may be entitled to compensation by filing a lawsuit in Texas.

 Gastrointestinal illness is very common when a person is suffering from food poisoning.
 The type of symptoms and the severity of the illness depend on the bacteria that caused the food poisoning.
 The most common symptoms begin as a general feeling of malaise, followed by abdominal cramps and an urgent need to use the bathroom.
 Once diarrhea begins, nausea and fever usually intensify.
 Vomiting coupled with diarrhea can cause severe dehydration.
 In the most severe cases, the symptoms of food poisoning can cause hospitalization and death.

-Salmonella food poisoning can cause salmonellosis, one of the most common food poisoning infections in the United States.
+Salmonella is a bacteria that can cause salmonellosis, one of the most common food poisoning infections in the United States.
 Every year, there are approximately 40,000 confirmed cases of salmonella food poisoning.
 However, this number may vastly under-estimate the actual number of salmonella poisonings every year, which may sicken upwards of 1.4 million people every year.
 Approximately 220 per 1000 cases result in hospitalization, and 8 out of 1000 cases result in death.
 Approximately 600 people die from salmonella food poisoning every year.

 The salmonella bacteria grows in the intestines of many animals and humans.
 When fecal matter comes in contact with food, and then people ingest this contaminated food, they can become sick with salmonellosis.
 The most common foods infected with salmonella include raw or undercooked eggs, poultry, fish, meat, raw milk products, and contaminated water.
 Sometimes, raw fruits or vegetables that have been sliced by contaminated knives have caused salmonella outbreaks.